-Consequences of Unsatisfactory Progress/Being a Student Not in Academic Compliance

-The BME Graduate Committee will meet at least once each year to evaluate each student's progress within the BME Graduate Program.
+Consequences of Unsatisfactory Progress/Being a Student Not in Academic Compliance The BME Graduate Committee will meet at least once each year to evaluate each student's progress within the BME Graduate Program.
 As part of this monitoring process, each student must annually submit a Progress Report form to the BME Graduate Director before July 1.
-This form requires that the student meet, at a minimum, once-a-year with their Dissertation committee (in year one, the meeting of the Qualifying Examination committee suffices for this requirement), and that they meet with their advisor to sign-off on their annual progress report.
+This form requires that the student meet, at a minimum, once-a-year with their Dissertation Committee (the Qualifying Exam and Dissertation Proposal meetings suffice for this requirement in years they occur) or with at least member of their Dissertation Committee other than their advisor (and with a voting appointment in BME), and that they meet with their advisor to sign-off on their annual progress report.
 If the advisor indicates that the student progress is deemed to be unsatisfactory, the advisor, in consultation with and through the approval of the student's dissertation committee, will provide details regarding expected remedies and an appropriate timeline for resolving any deficiencies.
 Continued unsatisfactory progress may be grounds for discontinuation of funding and/or dismissal from the graduate program.
 If the student continues in failing to make satisfactory progress towards a degree, the committee will recommend suitable action to the BME Graduate Director.
 Possible actions include (but are not limited to): (i) requirement for additional courses, (ii) suspension of financial support, and (iii) recommendation for dismissal.